 Evidence supporting the use of nutritional supplements for people with COPD is limited.
-A 2005 Cochrane systematic review found no evidence that nutritional supplementation makes a significant difference to weight gain or health outcomes in people with COPD.
+A 2005 Cochrane review found no evidence that nutritional supplementation makes a significant difference to weight gain or health outcomes in people with COPD.5

-Despite this lack of evidence, the UK National Institute for Clinical Excellence guidelines for the management of COPD in adults, suggest that nutritional supplements may be considered for people with a BMI less than 20 kg/m and these patients should also be encouraged to exercise regularly to build muscle mass.
+Despite this lack of evidence, international guidelines for the management of COPD in adults suggest that nutritional supplements may improve nutritional status for patients with COPD who are malnourished.
+Patients using oral nutritional supplements should also be encouraged to exercise regularly to build muscle mass.6 be extended to the early detection and further prevention of weight loss before patients become malnourished.

-The American Thoracic Society also recommends considering nutritional supplementation for people with COPD who have involuntary weight loss of more than 10% in the last six months or more than 5% in the past month.
+The American Thoracic Society also recommends considering nutritional supplementation for people who have involuntary weight loss of more than 10% in the last six months or more than 5% in the past month.7

-Nutritional management of patients with severe COPD is challenging and interventions should be extended to the early detection and further prevention of weight loss before patients become malnourished.
+Nutritional management of patients with severe COPD is challenging and interventions should